A developers guide to JSON parsing in kdb+

 ^

-Checking if a given key is in the dictionary will only return rows which do not have the key
+Checking if a given key is in the dictionary will only return rows that do not have the key.

 select from sample where `expiry in/:key each data, not null data[;`expiry]